top of page

 Achievements

-Screening - Dawson City International Short Film Festival 2024
+Screening - Dawson City International Short Film Festival, YK, Canada 2024

 One of Those Families 3 mins